Mapúa Cardinal Singers

 The Mapúa Cardinal Singers, formerly known as Mapúa Concert Singers, is the official resident choir of the Mapúa University in Intramuros, Metro Manila.
 The group is composed of male and female members who are passionately dedicated to the choral art.
+MCS is currently under the tutelage of Prof. Noel P. Azcona, a former Assistant Music Director and member of the award-winning choral group UST Singers.

 Discography

 In 2004, they joined Harmonies, a choral festival which was sponsored by University of Santo Tomas.
 In 2005, they joined the National Music Competitions for Young Artists, (College Choir Category), The Metro Chorale in 2006, sponsored by De La Salle University Chorale and Colors of Worship in 2006 and 2008, organized by the Manila Chamber Singers.